MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

 - Has a subtle protectiveness over Amara.
 - Once warned her: “Miss Silverthorn, I cannot recommend the path you're going down.
 There are things worse than death.”
 - Is helping her with a ritual to find out if Arranis is alive or dead.
 - She always hated him and blamed him for Arranis's death.
 Up until she found out Callisto that was in the sewers was a doppelganger.
 She felt guilty but prideful.
 But she had to swallow her pride to ask for a favor.
+“Take this with a collected head.
+You might lose more than what you’ve already lost.”
+What he said surprised her.
 - She never expected to rely on someone like him.
-H

 ## Emeric Archambeau